jtgharp/FinalProjectMachineLearning/README.md

   I was not sure if I should include this last file.
 But just wanted to make sure that I do not lose any points in grading by my peers so including it.

   # Note
-While clicking each link above if you right click to open in separate tabs i your browser then you can open each in two separate tabs and compare the code in the .Rmd file with the out put generated in the Knitr produced HTML file.
+While clicking each link below you  can right-click  each to open in separate tabs in your browser.
+This way you do not have to keep clicking back arrow on your browser.

 # Locations of the submission files
 (1)